Lunar Rescue (1988 video game)

-Lunar Rescue is a side-scrolling shoot 'em up video game in the Lunar Lander genre.
-It was developed by Practical Computer Applications and released for the Macintosh in 1988 by XOR Corporation.
-The game was written by Richard Nygord with art and animations by Mike Saenz.
+Lunar Rescue is a horizontally scrolling shooter with elements of Lunar Lander and Gravitar.
+It was developed by Practical Computer Applications and released for Classic Mac OS in 1988 by XOR Corporation.
+The game was written by Richard Nygord with art and animation by Mike Saenz.

 Overview

-The game is set in a science fiction future where the moon is populated by 26 domed colonies connected to each other by canyons that function as supply routes.
+The game is set in the future where the moon is populated by 26 domed colonies connected to each other by canyons that function as supply routes.
 An automated system called ICE (Independent Computerized Ecosystem) controls the living environments, canyon defense system and trade stations for each colony.
 Raiders have stolen the five ICE controlling crystals, causing the defense system to go haywire.
 The raiders hid the crystals throughout the canyons before being destroyed by the out-of-control canyon defenses.
 Anything passing through the canyons is now being attacked, and each settlement is now sealed off from the supply network.

-The player travels through the canyons in a side-scrolling shoot 'em up action game, trading supplies between colonies to earn credits and delay the colonies' real-time decay.
+The player travels through horizontally scrolling canyons, shooting enemies, and trading supplies between colonies to earn credits and delay the colonies' real-time decay.
 The player must land in the canyons using Lunar Lander-style controls to search bases and ruins for the stolen ICE crystals.